afshinfaramarzi/Loan_Approval_Classification/README.md

 * As a result, various analyzes can be made on the data we have.
 Using machine learning techniques, the effect of features in the data on the approval of loan applications can be investigated and prediction models can be built.
 It can also gain different views on the relationships and features between data, and this information can help develop a loan application evaluation system.

- ## Important explanation about the model and data:
+ ## Important note about the model and data:

 The main purpose of this project is to compare the performance of different ML methods in classification and different techniques in handling imbalanced data.

 The data size is small having only <b>4500 samples and 8 features while suffering from skewness.
 So creating a model with good metrics (e.g. high precision, recall and accuracy) seems not possible for this data set.</b>

 ## Classification methods used in this project: